naipmoro/qrng/README.md

 (require '[naipmoro.qrng.core :as qrng])

 ;one random integer between 0-255
-(qrng/qurand)
+(qrng/qrand)
 => [110]

 ;6 random integers between 0-255
-(qrng/qurand :length 6)
+(qrng/qrand :length 6)
 => [67 225 141 118 46 102]

 ;4 random integers between 0-65535
-(qrng/qurand :length 4 :type :int16)
+(qrng/qrand :length 4 :type :int16)
 => [24861 25422 60585 58192]

 ;6 random hexadecimals
-(qrng/qurand :length 6 :type :hex16)
+(qrng/qrand :length 6 :type :hex16)
 => ["f8" "45" "3b" "78" "06" "20"]

-;5 blocks of hexadecimals of block-size 2
+;5 blocks of hexadecimals of block-size 2 (0000-ffff)
-(qrng/qurand :length 5 :type :hex16 :blocks 2)
+(qrng/qrand :length 5 :type :hex16 :blocks 2)
 => ["07cb" "fcc6" "411b" "2780" "3a99"]

 ;connect to server using the https protocol
-(qrng/qurand :length 5 :type :hex16 :size 2 :https true)
+(qrng/qrand :length 5 :type :hex16 :size 2 :https true)
 => ["d34d" "7b40" "8c35" "3693" "fb2c"]

+The actual ANU API restricts the maximum length of the returned
+vector to 1024.
+For any length greater than that, a connection pool
+is used to reduce execution time.

 ### License